 Our existing meters and load management devices are aging, and the average age of these devices is more than 20 years old.
 Dakota Electric has more than 116,000 electric meters and about 50,000 load control devices in use today, and we are looking at the best technology to replace this infrastructure.

 New metering technology can communicate meter readings and outage information directly to our office and help us prevent outages by identifying failing equipment or overloaded situations before they turn into extended power outages.
 When an outage occurs, the system will rapidly collect information from individual meters and automatically report the outage so power can be restored, even if the customer is away from home.
 AGi will also help support the increased integration of renewable energy on the distribution system.

-We have to finalize the contracts yet and receive final board approval.
-Then in 2018 and 2019, we plan to install a limited number of meters and equipment to verify operation and performance of the interconnected systems.
-If all is in order, we will begin the installation of new meters in 2019, with meter installation taking approximately 24 months.
+In June 2018, we received final board approval and signed contracts with vendors.
+Internal design and meter testing and verification will take place in 2018.
+Then in 2019, we plan to install a limited number of meters and equipment to verify operation and performance of the interconnected systems.
+If all is in order, we will begin the installation of new meters in 2020, with meter installation taking approximately 24 months.